anchal-k007/git-cheatsheet/README.md

 ### git rev-parse --absolute-git-dir
 Git will tell you the path, if any, to the .git repository that the current folder “belongs” to.

+### git diff
+Shows how the index differs from the working tree

+### git diff --cached
+Shows how the index differs from the most recent commit

 ******************************************************************************************************************************************************************